 But what if you’re already married?
 Well, that is what a post-nuptial is for.
 Post-nuptials provide the same legal and financial guidelines for how a divorce should proceed and how assets should be divided.
 However, it is important to note that neither agreement is foolproof.
 Chester County courts can overrule an agreement if they determine that it is unfair to one-side.
 In addition, child custody plans and support cannot be determined by an agreement.
 While the courts will take in mind each agreement, they do have the final say.
 They also tend to favor pre-nuptials over post-nuptials, so it is best to create one before marriage.

 One last note on pre- and post-nuptials: if you have a cohabitation agreement, then you should be aware that it does become void once you become married.
 This could mean that any cohabitation agreements that outlined financial matters could be absolved after you get married, but you can move those same agreements over to a pre- or post-nuptial to secure your financial future.

 Schedule a Free Consultation Today

 Navigating the murky waters of family law can be extremely confusing, no matter how you identify.
 That is why, if you are unsure of your rights in a divorce or need representation in a custody battle, you should speak to a Chester County family law attorney at Law Offices of Sheryl R. Rentz, P.C.
 Our founding attorney can help set your mind at ease during a consultation and work with you throughout your case to achieve positive results.
 At the end of the day, our goal is to ensure that your needs are met under the law.
 If we take you on as a client, we will keep a thorough line of communication open with you to ensure you are not left adrift at sea when you need us.
-If you need legal guidance with a family law matter, reach out to us toll-free at (866) 290-9292.
+If you need legal guidance with a family law matter, reach out to us at (610) 645-0100.